bennieboj/BlishHud-Mounts/README.md

 1. **Match the keybinds to the game settings** and configure the `module keybind` (purple)
   ![](./readme/keybinds.png)
-  The game and the module might display different values for the keybinds due to your keyboard layout, especially for QWERTY vs AZERTY etc.
+  The game and the module might display different values for the keybinds due to your keyboard layout, especially for QWERTY vs AZERTY etc. Each keybind should have their own unique key.
-  - Each keybind should have their own unique non-overlapping key. (e.g. not use "B" for 1 keybind and B/Ctrl+B/Alt+B/Shift+B for the other, for more info on overlapping see: blish-hud/Blish-HUD#862)
 1. When you are just standing on the ground, not in water, etc you should see this result when you hold down the keybind.
   ![](./readme/initial_setup_result.png)